Sanchitp990/Programming_Languages/Web Development/frontend Developement/HTML/Chapter-00_HTML_Introduction/Chapter-00_HTML_Introduction.md

 ## Overview

-The purpose of this tutorial is to introduce you the concept of HTML such as :
+The purpose of this html introduction is to introduce you the concept of HTML such as :

 - HTML Introduction
   - What is HTML